pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

 `Downgrade Filter` is used after `IndexScan` downgrade.

 The first stage of `IndexScan` which we called `IndexRangeScan` will return the `RowID` that meet the conditions, and then TiSpark will sort and aggregate the returned Row IDs to obtain the region that needs to be scanned in the second stage of `IndexScan`——`TableRowIDScan`.
 After sorting and aggregating we will get the `regionTask` number (The number of `regionTask` is equal to the number of ranges to be scanned by `TableRowIDScan`.
 If the `RowID` returned in the first stage are 1,3,4,5 and 1,3,4 are in the same region and 5 is in another region.
 Since 1 and 3,4 are not contiguous, 1 is `regionTask`, and since 3,4 and 5 are not in a region, 3,4 is a `regionTask` and 5 is another `regionTask`. ).
-If the `regionTask` number is bigger than `downgradeThreshold`, The `TableRowIDScan` in the second will be `TableScan` (`startKey` will be first Row that returns and `endKey` will be last Row that returns).
+If the `regionTask` number is bigger than `downgradeThreshold`, The `TableRowIDScan` in the second will be `TableScan`.
+When `Downgrade Fiter` is triggered, the `TableRowIDScan` of the second stage of `IndexScan` will change to `TableRangeScan`.
+The `StartKey` of `TableRangeScan` is the minimum `RowID` returned by `IndexRangeScan`, and the `EndKey ` of `TableRangeScan` is the minimum `RowID` returned by `IndexRangeScan`.
+The Filter will become `Downgrade Filter` (`Downgrade Filter` is the same as if the execution plan is `TableScan`'s Filter).

 #### `Residual Filter`

-In the original design, the `Residual Filter` represents operators that cannot be downgraded to COP/TiKV.
-However, in the current implementation, before the construction of `DAGRequest`, it will judge whether the operators can be downgraded, and only the operators that can be downscaled will participate in the construction of `DAGRequest`, which means that all the operators in `DAGRequest` can be downscaled to COP/TiKV.
-The Residual Filter loses its original meaning because there are no operators in `DAGRequest` that cannot be downgraded.
+In the original design, the `Residual Filter` represents operators that cannot be pushed down to COP/TiKV.
+However, in the current implementation, before the construction of `DAGRequest`, it will judge whether the operators can be pushed down, and only the operators that can be downscaled will participate in the construction of `DAGRequest`, which means that all the operators in `DAGRequest` can be downscaled to COP/TiKV.
+The Residual Filter loses its original meaning because there are no operators in `DAGRequest` that cannot be pushed down.

 ### The Problem of DAG Explain